thescientist13/HP_Stuff/content/Harrypedia/magic/_index.md

 Fake professor Moody tells the class that the killing curse requires true hate as well as power.
-He asserts that the class could cast it, but that he would be unlikely to get so much as a nose bleed.[^200731-4]  You do not hate an animal you are trying to kill painlessly.
+He asserts that the class could cast it, but that he would be unlikely to get so much as a nose bleed.[^200731-4]  While it is *possible* he is implying that the entire class, even together, lacks the power to cast the curse successfully, the implication is that school children lack the *hate*.
+You do not hate an animal you are trying to kill painlessly.
 There is no obvious derivation from a spell used for animal slaughter to one that _requires_ this kind of hatred to work.
 The addition of emotion may make a spell stronger, perhaps harder to block, but the spell as described does not overpower shields, it goes right through them.

 Bellatrix tells Harry much the same thing when he fails to cast the cruciatus curse on her.[^200731-5]  There is no medical application for hating someone,